 Genmab has four subsidiaries: Genmab B.V. and Genmab Holding B.V. in the Netherlands, Genmab US, Inc. in the United States and Genmab K.K. in Japan.

-To access our Gender Policy click here.
+To access our Diversity Policy click here.

 Genmab develops antibody therapeutics.
 Genmab's main focus is on products that can be used to treat cancer.
 To read more about the company's products in clinical development please visit the Pipeline page.